HerArtistry/herartistry.github.io/_drafts/2014-12-24-Scalability2.md

 - The service has no dependency on other services when fulfilling a business transaction.
 Hence, there are no calls over the network, no hindrance due to the [fallacies of distributed systems](http://en.wikipedia.org/wiki/Fallacies_of_distributed_computing).
 The entire transaction is carried out in-process.

-- As every service has it's own data that it does not share with any other service, only the service responsible for the data can alter the data.
+- As every service has its own data that it does not share with any other service, only the service responsible for the data can alter the data.
 This ensures that the data can only ever be changed according to the business rules defined by this service (encapsulation).

 - Since every service contains all the data it needs to service requests, services are not coupled to each other.
 This is crucial when building a scalable system.